gcc4p/gcc4p/README.md

 ### Hi there 👋

 - 😄 Pronouns: she/her
-- 🌱 I’m currently learning C
+- 🌱 I’m interested in AI/ML
 - 📫 How to reach me: via my LinkedIn!

 Link to [LinkedIn](https://www.linkedin.com/in/gulceapaydin/)